ARM-software/arm-trusted-firmware/docs/plat/rpi3.rst

   be loaded anywhere by modifying the file ``config.txt``.
 It doesn't have to contain a kernel, it could have any arbitrary payload.

-- ``RESET_TO_BL31``: Set to 1 by default.
-If using a 32-bit kernel like
-  `Raspbian`_, the space used by BL1 can overwritten by the kernel when it is being loaded.
-Even when using a AArch64 kernel the region used by BL1 isn't protected and the kernel could overwrite it.
-The space used by BL31 is reserved by the command line passed to the kernel.

 - ``RPI3_BL33_IN_AARCH32``: This port can load a AArch64 or AArch32 BL33 image.
   By default this option is 0, which means that TF-A will jump to BL33 in EL2 in AArch64 mode.
 If set to 1, it will jump to BL33 in Hypervisor in AArch32